Puskar-Roy/create-my-api/CONTRIBUTING.md

      ```

 3. **Create a Branch (Mandatory) 🌿**
    - It’s mandatory to create a new branch for your changes.
-Don’t make changes directly to the `main` branch of your fork.
+Don’t make changes directly to the `master` branch of your fork.
 Create a new branch with:
      ```bash
      git checkout -b feature/your-feature-name
      ```